SergAbdt/RNA_diffusion/README.md

 # README

-Unstable code to perform simulations of RNA diffusion in the nucleus in the presence of chromatin of a particular architecture.
+Stable code to perform simulations of RNA diffusion in the nucleus in the presence of chromatin of a particular architecture.
 ## Requirements & Installation for Phase-field package

 ### TLDR Recipe (details below)